Crêpes with Honey Persimmon Sauce

 • Crêpes:

-• Let the batter stand at least 1 hour (preferably longer) in the fridge.
+• Whisk together the flour, sugar, and salt.
+Gradually add the milk and lukewarm water while whisking until smooth.
+Stir in the eggs and melted butter, then refrigerate the batter for at least 1 hour.
 Once chilled, the batter will thicken up a bit so you might need to adjust by adding a splash of water or milk.

 • Sauce: